 The sheriff's jaw sagged.
 "Damn, Mulder, you're good."
 He drummed his fingers against his cheek thoughtfully, then reached for his phone.
-'There's somebody you should meet.
+"There's somebody you should meet.

 He'll be able to tell you what you want know about who you need to know about.
 Lanaya.
-I already told you about lives on the res."
+I already told you about him.
+Believe it or not, he still lives on the res."